 LET’S BE CAREFUL OUT THERE

-Summertime has now been with us for a month, and it’s doggone hot here.
-We’ve been living at the old swimming hole, and reflecting on the sad fact that this is the time of summer when dumb things can happen.
 We must make extra effort to be caerfull careful.
-This might be a good time to consider due care, that is, our duty of care to others.
+Especially with July 4th upon us, this might be a good time to consider due care, that is, our duty of care to others.

 In a negligence action, a plaintiff generally has to show that (1) the defendant had a duty of care in relation to the plaintiff, (2) the defendant failed to conform its conduct to the requisite standard of care; and (3) an injury to the plaintiff was proximately caused by the failure.